dhurum/sjparser/Readme.md

 ```

-Fields, specified for `SJParser::Object` and `SJParser::SObject` are not mandatory, even empty object would be successfully parsed.
+Fields, specified for `Object` and `SObject` are not mandatory, even empty object would be successfully parsed.
 The validation should be done in finish callback.
 If you call `get()` or `pop()` on a parser of a field, that was not present in the parsed object, exception will be thrown.
 You can check if field was parsed with method `isSet()`.